ElektraInitiative/libelektra/doc/GOALS.md

 On the other side semantics must be very clear and well defined so that this extensible system works reproducible and predictable.

-Only key/value pairs are the common factor and a way to get and set them, everything else is an extension.
+Only key-value pairs are the common factor and a way to get and set them, everything else is an extension.

 4.)
 Performance

-Configuration is the main impact for bootup and startup time.
+Configuration is the main impact for bootup and startup-time.
 Elektra needs to be similar fast then current solutions.
 Ideally it should get faster because of centralized optimization endeavours where everyone using Elektra can benefit from.